EYFS and KS1 Phonics

-Our primary aim is to teach the children the phonetic skills they require to be able to blend words fluently with the expectation that they will develop as fluent readers as they progress through the school.
+Our primary aim is to teach the children the phonetic skills they require them to be able to blend and segment words fluently with the expectation that they will develop as fluent readers and writers as they progress through the school.

 Phonic support in KS2